-Use the private-vlan mapping interface configuration command on a switch virtual interface (SVI) to create a mapping between a private-VLAN primary and secondary VLANs so that both VLANs share the same primary VLAN SVI.
+Use the private-vlan mapping interface configuration command on a switch virtual interface (SVI) on the switch stack or on a standalone switch to create a mapping between a private-VLAN primary and secondary VLANs so that both VLANs share the same primary VLAN SVI.
 Use the no form of this command to remove private-VLAN mappings from the SVI.